Project-And-Factory/BlurLyric/README.md

 ## Download the Latest Version

-Please log in to GitHub first and then download the new version in the latest workflow: [https://github.com/gozaoo/BlurLyric/actions/workflows/node.js.yml](https://github.com/gozaoo/BlurLyric/actions/workflows/node.js.yml)
+Please log in to GitHub first and then download the new version in the latest [workflow](https://github.com/gozaoo/BlurLyric/actions/workflows/node.js.yml).

 ## Download the Stable Version